IntelLabs/ParallelAccelerator.jl/README.md

            iteration :: Int, boundaryHandling :: Symbol)
 ```

-As an example, the following (taken from Gausian Blur example) computes a
+As an example, the following (taken from Gaussian Blur example) computes a
 5x5 stencil computation (note the use of Julia's `do` syntax that lets
 user write a lambda function):